0xTCG/sequre/README.md

 ./sequre example/server.seq 2 & \
 ./sequre example/client.seq
 ```
-**Note:** Expect obfuscated output if running in a single terminal.
+**Note:** Expect obfuscated output (and possibly some minor warning messages) if running in a single terminal.
 Each party will output the results into the same terminal.

 ### Online run